-Using closed-loop battery-recycled content needs to be technically possible and environmentally beneficial:
+Using recycled content needs to be technically possible and environmentally beneficial:

 Using recycled content is a complex matter influenced by different variables: the different battery ingredients, availability of recycled content, location of the production plant, impact on production processes, just to mention some.
 Material resulting from recycled portable batteries is already being used in non-battery related industries precisely because of proximity to the production point.